-- Foreign language proficiency (6 semester hours at or above the 2000 level) - Composition of a thesis - The foreign language distinction must be earned in a European language approved by the program's campus representative as appropriate to the certificate's objectives.
+- Foreign language proficiency (6 semester hours at or above the 2000 level) - Composition of a thesis - A practicum experience pertaining to the EU must be performed either in the form of an overseas visit or an internship

+The foreign language distinction must be earned in a European language approved by the program's campus representative as appropriate to the certificate's objectives.
 A student with prior language skills can earn a distinction by successful completion of an examination demonstrating competence equivalent to the 2000 level.
-The exam is administered at the student's home institution. - The thesis can be written anytime during the final year of study.
+The exam is administered at the student's home institution.

+The thesis can be written anytime during the final year of study.
 It is supervised by a committee composed of three faculty members representing at least two different academic disciplines.
 The program's campus representative maintains a more detailed description of thesis requirements.